 GRASAC is part of the South West Rape Crisis Centre Partnership who have been working on this project across the South West Region to raise awareness of sexual Violence against older women and to bring about change.
 This work will continue to be rolled out into 2021.
 If you would like to get involved in helping develop services for older women, we want to hear from you.
 For further conformation on the project, awareness campaign, posters and training, please contact us.

-The project is funded by Comic Relief.
+The project was funded by Comic Relief.

 General enquiries: 01452 305421 or email firstname.lastname@example.org